eodeluga/create-azure-pipeline-app/README.md

 # Introduction
-Azure DevOps Build and Deployment pipeline
+Azure DevOps Build and Deployment pipelines

 # Getting Started
 Automates the cloning and deployment of a code repository to run in a Docker environment